Skip to content

 The Critics Dream Mark Twain: Adventures of Huckleberry Finn

-Jason Mellard is an instructor with the University of Texas Extension.
-He recently served as a research fellow at the Clements Center for Southwest Studies of Southern Methodist University where he completed a book manuscript on representations and experiences of Anglo-Texan masculinity in the 1970s.
+Jason Mellard is the assistant director of the Center for Texas Music History at Texas State University.
+He was a research fellow at the Clements Center for Southwest Studies of Southern Methodist University where he completed a book on representations and experiences of Anglo-Texan masculinity in the 1970s.

 Sagebrush Comedian: The Passing of Cactus Pryor